vladtomoiaga/CustomAPIBasedWebsite/README.md

 * Open the website in your browser
 * The homepage will display exchange data in a table format
+* The viewpage will display exchange data of the respective company in a table format
 * Make sure you have a valid API `access_key` configured
 * The data is fetched live from the exchange API